-There's been a crosstab tool in the box since FoxPro 2.0, where it was called GenXTab.
+A crosstab tool has been included since FoxPro 2.0, where it was called GenXTab.
 The version that comes with VFP is VFPXTab.PRG and it's found in the VFP home folder.
-The system variable GENXTAB points to it; the Query Designer uses GENXTAB when you create a crosstab query.
+The system variable \GENXTAB points to it; the Query Designer uses \GENXTAB when you create a crosstab guery.